 - After you are done with taking the required amount of sambar masala for your recipe, close the jar well with its lid.

 - This sambar powder keeps well for 3 to 4 months in a dry and cool place.
 Store it in a cool and dry place in your kitchen which does not have any moisture. if you live in a hot and humid region then store in the refrigerator.

-This Sambar Powder post from the archives (October 2015) has been updated and republished on 23 October 2021.
+This Sambar Powder post from the archives first published in October 2015 has been updated and republished on October 2021.